 In the analyses of all such algorithms the quantity used to compare the running times is the expectation of the tame-wild collision time, averaged over all problem instances.
-However, in the light of the above theorems, the asymptotic distribution of the running time of all such algorithms can be obtained, under the assumption that $n$ is large enough so that the pseudorandom walks performed by the algorithms are sufficiently random and their running times can be analyzed by an idealized birthday problem involving the tame-wild collision.
-This is derived for the Gaudry-Schost algorithm (Theorem \ref{th:gaudryschost}) and the accelerated Gaudry-Schost algorithm of Galbraith and Ruprai (Theorem \ref{th:dlpdistribution}), which heuristically has the fastest known expected running time for solving the DLP in an interval.
-To the best of our knowledge, these are the first known results on the limiting distribution of the running times of these algorithms.
-Though these results are based on some heuristic assumptions, they give considerable more insight on the dependence between running times of these algorithms and complexity of the problem instance.
-Moreover, the leading term of the expected heuristic running times, as well as its higher moments, can be obtained from these limit theorems.
+However, in the light of the above theorems, the asymptotic distribution of the running time of all such algorithms can be obtained, under the assumption that the pseudorandom walks performed by the algorithms are sufficiently random and their running times can be analyzed by an idealized birthday problem involving the tame-wild collision.
+This is derived for the Gaudry-Schost algorithm (Theorem \ref{th:gaudryschost}) and the accelerated Gaudry-Schost algorithm of Galbraith and Ruprai (Theorem \ref{th:dlpdistribution}).
+To the best of our knowledge, these are the first known results about the limiting distributions of the running times of these algorithms.
+Though these results are based on some heuristic assumptions, they give considerable insight about the dependence between the running times and the complexity of the problem instance.